kimba711/Scripted/units/4-scratch/lessons/4-project/README.md

 Places the entire statement together in a say block
 ```

-Note that `divide(x,y)` is already implemented for you as a sample.

 Additional guidelines:

 * Your functions must be named the same and take in the same parameters.